yungyuc/nsdhw_22au/hw5/README.rst

 The check for the call count is to ensure you are using the provided wrapper file.
 You are **not** asked to understand the mechanism of the checking code.

-Note that your code needs to use tiling technique to aueed up the matrix-matrix multiplication without limiting the matrix or tiling size, as you have done in homework assignment #3.
+Note that your code needs to use tiling technique to speed up the matrix-matrix multiplication without limiting the matrix or tiling size, as you have done in homework assignment #3.
 You may copy this part of code from your previous submission.